Rouhani: U.S. has lost opportunity to lift Iran sanctions amid coronavirus

 In the first transaction conducted under a trade mechanism set up to barter humanitarian goods and food after Washington’s withdrawal from the nuclear deal, Germany said on Tuesday that France, Germany and Britain had exported medical goods to Iran.

-Writing by Parisa Hafezi; Editing by Andrew Heavens, Andrew Cawthorne and Philippa Fletcher
+Writing by Parisa Hafezi; Editing by Andrew Cawthorne, Philippa Fletcher and John Stonestreet